What Should Photographers Charge in 2025? (A No-BS Pricing Guide)

 For large commercial projects, it’s not uncommon for the photographer to earn more through image licensing than they do from their day rate!

-The industry is shifting, and licensing doesn’t quite operate the same way it did twenty years ago, but you should absolutely factor this into your rate.
+The industry is shifting, and licensing doesn’t quite operate the same way it did twenty years ago, but you should absolutely factor it into your rate.

 Factor #5 Post-Production Time